Sowerby Bridge railway station: Services

 The station now has a twice hourly basic service on weekdays and Saturdays.
 Eastbound trains run to Leeds via Bradford and via Dewsbury (hourly to each, plus a few peak extras).
 Westbound there are two trains per hour to Manchester Victoria, one of which continues to Wigan Wallgate and the other to Chester.
 Weekday service to Chester service via Warrington Bank Quay began at the May 2019 timetable change.
 The York to Blackpool North service that previously stopped here all week now only does so on Monday-Saturday evening peak services and Sundays, which has led to complaints from the local rail user group with regard to the reduction in service levels.

-Sundays see an hourly service each way between York and Blackpool North trains (as noted above) and an hourly service between Leeds and Manchester Victoria.
+Sundays see an hourly service each way between York and Blackpool North trains (as noted above) and an hourly service between Leeds and Manchester Victoria (which now continues to Chester).
 All these service go via Halifax and Bradford Interchange, there are no services from Sowerby Bridge via Dewsbury on a Sunday.